Mix Completions

 mix complete.bash

-mix complete.bash will refresh the cache a la mix complete, and outputs bash that when sourced enables shell completions for mix.
+, and outputs bash that when sourced enables shell completions for mix

 mix complete.zsh